 GETTING ORDERS OUT THE DOOR FASTER USING AUTOMATION

-Firstly, by introducing the Autoslip to print, fold, and pouch shipping documents eliminated the bottleneck at the stage where documents were adhered to large/non-conveyable products, such as couches.
-This addition ensures 100% accuracy at this step.
-Secondly, adding automated sortation to the conveyor line significantly reduced the need for labor at the end of the line and made sure orders were sent to the correct shipping dock for fluid loading or adding to a pallet.
-This process went twice as fast and they stopped missing shipping deadlines due to incomplete pallets/shipments.
+First, by introducing the Autoslip to print, fold, and pouch shipping documents they were able to eliminate the bottleneck at the stage where documents were adhered to large/non-conveyable products, such as couches.
+This addition ensured 100% accuracy at this step.
+Second, adding automated sortation to the conveyor line significantly reduced the need for labor at the end of the line and ensured orders were sent to the correct shipping dock for fluid loading or adding to a pallet.
+This process was twice as fast and they stopped missing shipping deadlines due to incomplete pallets/shipments.

 After: PSI installed an Autoslip near the large product staging area that printed and pouched shipping documents in the order that the products were staged.
 The warehouse staff could grab a stack of labels and stick them on products in order.
-This resulted in 100% accurate labels on the products.
+This resulted in an 100% accurate labelling process.
 Additionally, this saved a lot of time for operators since the labels were printed, pouched, and stacked in the same order that product was staged.
 Adding the Autoslip allowed for increased throughput in the labelling area.

 Before: Operators would manually carry boxes to the correct staging area where they were stacked onto pallets.
-This took a lot of time, had a high error rate, and resulted in frequent operator injuries from lifting and transporting heavy boxes to the staging areas.
+This took a lot of time, had a high error rate, and resulted in frequent operator injuries from lifting and transporting heavy boxes.